thokra/ds-svelte-community/README.md

 ## Development

+> [!WARNING]
+> Dependabot PR-s are enabled for visibility, but merging them will cause errors with tests etc. This is because we're using Bun, and
+> Dependabot doesn't know how to handle it.
+To update dependencies, you need to do it manually.

 We use [Bun](https://bun.sh) and [asdf](https://asdf-vm.com) to manage dependencies and run scripts.

 Run `asdf install` to install the correct version of `bun`.
 (You might need to run `asdf plugin add bun` first.)

+We have configured `bun` to also create a `yarn.lock` file, which is only used by Dependabot, as it doesn't support `bun` yet.

 ### Packages